h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 However, any packet which contains a Message-Authenticator attribute can still be processed.
 There is no need to discard the entire packet when a Message-Authenticator attribute is received.

+### Message-Authentication-Code

+Similarly, the Message-Authentication-Code attribute defined in [RFC6218] Section 3.3 MUST NOT be sent over an SRADIUS connection.
+It MUST be treated the same was as Message-Authenticator, above.

+As the Message-Authentication-Code attribute is no longer used, the related MAC-Randomizer attribute [RFC6218] Section 3.2 is no longer used, either.
+It MUST be treated the same was as Message-Authenticator, above.

 ## CHAP, MS-CHAP, etc.

 While some attributes such as CHAP-Password, etc. depend on insecure cryptographic primitives such as MD5, these attributes are treated as opaque blobs when sent between a RADIUS client and server.
 The attributes are not obfuscated, and they do not depend on the shared secret.

-As a result, these attributes can be sent unchanged in SRADIUS.
+As a result, these attributes are unaffected by SRADIUS.
 We reiterate that SRADIUS is a transport profile for RADIUS.
 Other than Message-Authenticator, the meaning of all attributes in SRADIUS is identical to their meaning in RADIUS.
-Only the "on the wire" encoding of some attributes change, and then only for packets which are obfuscated using the shared secret.
+Only the "on the wire" encoding of some attributes change, and then only for attributes which are obfuscated using the shared secret.

 An SRADIUS server can proxy CHAP, MS-CHAP, etc. without any issue.
 An SRADIUS home server can authenticate CHAP, MS-CHAP, etc. without any issue.